Cape Hatteras Lighthouse: Beacon, 1855

+The Cape Hatteras Beacon was a small lighthouse at Cape Point on Cape Hatteras, North Carolina.
+The beacon was established in 1855, and was moved several times over the course of its career; due to its exposed position, it took the brunt of many storms that blew in from the Atlantic Ocean and was subject to frequent erosion.

+It was a short, square tower constructed of wood, with a sixth order Fresnel Lens as the light.
+Little else is known about it, except that it was the responsibility of the Third Assistant Keeper at Cape Hatteras, working under the head keeper's supervision.
+The Beacon was active until it was last lit on November 24th, 1898 by keeper Tilman Smith.
+No trace of the lighthouse survives today.

-Second lighthouse
+Second lighthouse, 1868

 At the behest of mariners and officers of the U.S. Navy, Congress appropriated $80,000 to the United States Lighthouse Board to construct a new beacon at Cape Hatteras in 1868.

 Completed in just under two years under the direction of brevet Brigadier General J. H. Simpson of the U.S. Army Corps of Engineers, the new Cape Hatteras lighthouse cost $167,000.
 The new tower, from which the first-order light was first exhibited on December 16, 1871, was the tallest brick lighthouse tower in the world.
 It was 200 ft above ground and the focal height of the light was 208 ft above water.
 The old tower was demolished in February 1871, leaving ruins that lasted until finally eroded away in a storm in 1980.

 In the spring of 1879 the tower was struck by lightning.
 Cracks subsequently appeared in the masonry walls, which were remedied by placing a metal rod to connect the iron work of the tower with an iron disk sunk in the ground.
 In 1912 the candlepower of the light was increased from 27,000 to 80,000.